celoyd/potato/tools/allow-list/README.md

 # CID evaluations for allow list creation

+A CID is a Maxar _catalog ID_, which names a single collect (i.e., one single contiguous image as seen by the satellite, but generally multiple tiled images as delivered in ARD).
+A CID looks like `10300100DF069700`.

+This directory contains:

+- [cids.csv](cids.csv), a CSV containing every CID (collect) in the Maxar Open Data Program and its subjective rating, by me, on several quality axes described below.
+You can use it to replicate:
+- [allow-list.csv](allow-list.csv), about 200 of the CIDs that rank highest in a combined quality metric defined below.
+The CSV filename suffix is only by courtesy; it’s simply one CID per line.
+This is useful as input for `chip.py`.

 ## Introduction

 The manual CID evaluation was an odd idea that turned out to work well enough to keep.
 If I’d realized I would have to explain it I probably wouldn’t have tried it.
 Now I publish all this in the hope rather than the expectation that others will find it useful.